simonskayi/simonskayi/README.md

 # BeQuotes
- ### Technolgies : Kotlin, Firebase Realtime Database, XML
+ ### Technologies : Kotlin, Firebase Realtime Database, XML
  A Quotes Application built to demonstrate the use of Firebase realtime Database in Android.
 Read and share quotes by famous people with friends.
 BeQuote has quotes of encouragement, positive life lesson with inspiring words and wise sayings.
 The quotes are carefully selected to inspire you and your friends/family. (find the apps source code from my git repository below)
   <p align="center">
   <img src="https://user-images.githubusercontent.com/70524242/199437588-a6b591bb-cf25-495e-a8fb-fded2e28c80d.png" width="200">